Earth from space banner

 These figures represent the good, the bad and the ugly.
 The good: declining fertility and increasing longevity, reflecting improved quality of life for most of us, and at least the distant prospect of a flattening of population growth.
 The bad: astronomical population growth in the regions least able to cope, and the challenges of supporting a greater proportion of old people.
 And the ugly: billions more people putting intense pressure on a finite Earth, which already has overexploited natural resources, vanishing biodiversity and a dangerously warming climate.
 Our numbers and impact on the planet are already too great, and billions more people to consume, make greenhouse gases and pollute threaten to undo all the good we can do in terms of reducing our impact in other ways.

-It’s very welcome to see a slight downwards adjustment in population projections but these figures nail the myth that population is going to decline soon – there’s only a one-in-four chance of that happening by the end of the century.
+It’s very welcome to see a slight downward adjustment in population projections but these figures nail the myth that population is going to decline soon – there’s only a one-in-four chance of that happening by the end of the century.
 Even these small gains are under threat.
 Family planning programmes in the world’s poorest countries are failing to meet their targets, while religious and political ideologues oppose birth control and choice over abortion, and promote pro-natal policies that threaten to undo the progress we’ve made.

 We must end our addiction to unsustainable growth.
 Ageing populations are a challenge, but far from an insuperable one if we devote the resources necessary.
 Environmental catastrophe is a looming, credible and existential threat that requires us to take every ethical, practical measure at our disposal to ensure we have a habitable planet.
 If we don’t, nature could make its own intervention and our numbers could crash through the worst of all possible means.